Overview

 }

-In order to receive payments, you need to create an ATXP wallet.
-This wallet will be used to receive payments in USDC when your MCP server’s tools are called.
+In order to receive payments, you need to create an ATXP account.
+This account will be used to receive payments in USDC when your MCP server’s tools are called.

-If you don’t have an ATXP wallet yet, create one and copy your wallet address.
+If you don’t have an ATXP account yet, create one and copy your wallet address.

 Store wallet address in an environment variable